Chest Physiotherapy For Cerebral Palsy

 How Does Chest Physiotherapy Help People With Cerebral Palsy?

-Though incurable, management strategies like physical therapy, medication, and sometimes surgery can enhance life quality for individuals with Cerebral Palsy.
+Though incurable, management strategies like physical therapy, medication, and sometimes surgery can enhance the quality of life for individuals with Cerebral Palsy who can experience respiratory issues due to muscle weakness, poor posture, and impaired cough reflexes.
 The condition’s impact varies widely; some need extensive, lifelong care while others require minimal support.
 A multidisciplinary approach helps manage symptoms and associated disorders like intellectual disability and seizures, improving the individual’s overall wellbeing.

 1. Improved Airway Clearance: